New Zealand’s fresh water bodies include glaciers, snow, rivers, streams, lakes, wetlands, springs and aquifers and groundwater.

 Landslides can form lakes when they dam a river, causing water to build up behind the debris.
 For example, Lake Waikaremoana, in Te Urewera National Park (located between the Bay of Plenty and Hawke’s Bay) was created by a huge landslide that occurred roughly 2,200 years ago.

 Dune lakes, such as the Kai Iwi lakes in Northland, are typically found on the west coast of the North Island.
-They are mostly shallow lakes fed predominantly by rain water, with their water level fluctuating with rainfall.
-Dune lakes form in stable sand dunes, where depressions in the sand are below the watertable, and rainwater accumulates in the depressions.
+They are mostly shallow lakes fed predominantly by rain water or groundwater, with their water level fluctuating with rainfall.
+Dune lakes form in stable sand dunes, where depressions in the sand are below the watertable, and rainwater or groundwater accumulates in the depressions.
 Many of these lakes have been severely impacted by excess nutrients and invasive species.
 For example, Lakes Kapoai, Rotokawau and Waiporohita in Northland are hypertrophic, meaning they are saturated with nutrients and have frequent algal blooms.